jrucho/YTbeatmakercues/README.md

   Record loops in sync with video or audio.
 Use `R`, `S`, `D`, or `F` to control up to four separate audio loops.
 The first loop sets the tempo automatically;
   additional loops stay synced to that BPM.
-Double press a loop key to stop the loops.
+Double press a loop key to stop the loops after the current bar finishes.
 Hold that second press a moment longer (or tap three times quickly) to erase the selected loop.
+Single pressing while stopped resumes playback on the next bar.
 Exporting downloads each loop with its BPM in the file name.
 Use `V` for the video looper.

 - 🎚️ **Pitch Control**
   Independent pitch control for video and loop playback.